pachyderm/docs/content/latest/how-tos/project-operations/create-project.md

 ---
 # metadata #
 title:  Create a Project
-description: Learn how to create a new project in Pachyderm.
+description: Learn how to create a new project in MLDM.
 date:
 # taxonomy #
 tags: ["projects"]